leogomezz4t/PyTextNow_API/README.md

 - Please tell me if you have any ideas for the API or reporting a bug

 ## Installation
+### NOTE: Chrome (or at least Chromium) MUST be installed on your system.
+You will get cryptic errors otherwise!
 #### Method One: ***Using git clone***
 ```bash
 git clone https://github.com/leogomezz4t/PyTextNow_API